Anthony Comstock

-Life and work
+Life

 Comstock was born in New Canaan, Connecticut, the son of Polly Ann (née Lockwood) and Thomas Anthony Comstock.
 As a young man, he enlisted and fought for the Union in the American Civil War from December 1863 to September 1865.
 He served without incident in Company H, 17th Connecticut Infantry, but he objected to the profanity used by his fellow soldiers.

-In 1867, he moved to New York City, where he worked as a porter, a stock clerk, a wholesale dry goods salesman.
-He also worked for the Young Men's Christian Association in New York City.
+In 1867, he moved to New York City, where he worked as a porter, a stock clerk, and a wholesale dry goods salesman.
+He also worked for the Young Men's Christian Association (YMCA) in New York City.
 On March 5, 1873, he was appointed a special agent of the U.S. Postal Service, a position he held until January 1907.

 Comstock lived in Summit, New Jersey, from 1880 to 1915.
-In 1892, he built a house at 35 Beekman Road, where he lived until his death there in 1915.
+In 1892, he built a house at 35 Beekman Road, where he lived until he died there in 1915.

-Efforts for censorship

-Christian religiosity

-Motivated by first-hand experience with what he saw as a constant barrage of debauchery among fellow Union soldiers during the Civil War, when he gained power it was not long before Comstock aroused intense loathing from early civil liberties groups and strong support from church-based groups that were worried about public morals.
-Comstock, the self-styled "weeder in God's garden", arrested D. M. Bennett for publishing "An Open Letter to Jesus Christ" and later had the editor charged for mailing a free-love pamphlet.
-Bennett was prosecuted, subjected to a widely publicized trial, and imprisoned in the Albany Penitentiary.

-During his career, Comstock made many and diverse enemies, such as Emma Goldman and Margaret Sanger.
-In her autobiography, Goldman referred to Comstock as the leader of America's "moral eunuchs."
-In later years his health was affected by a severe blow to the head from an anonymous attacker.
-He lectured to college audiences and wrote newspaper articles to sustain his causes.
-Before his death, Comstock attracted the interest of a young law student, J. Edgar Hoover, who showed interest in his causes and methods.